 Organizations that have benefited from the Skills for Life Project

-Anodyne Artist Company • Arc Great Rivers • Bloomington Future Leaders • Boy Scouts of America • Dakota County Adult Foster Care • Dakota County Workforce Council • 4-H of Dakota County • Hennepin County Department of Human Services • HOPE Coalition • Jewish Family & Children’s Services • Little Brothers Friends of the Elderly • Minnetonka Community Education • Odyssey of the Mind • Spring Lake Park High School Learning Alternatives • Tubman Center • Upward Bound • Urban Leadership Academy • Women’s Advocates • WeMentor, Inc.
+Anodyne Artist Company • Arc Great Rivers • Bloomington Future Leaders • Boy Scouts of America • Dakota County Adult Foster Care • Dakota County Workforce Council • 4-H of Dakota County • Hennepin County Department of Human Services • HOPE Coalition • Jewish Family & Children’s Services • Little Brothers Friends of the Elderly • Minnetonka Community Education • Odyssey of the Mind • People Serving People • Spring Lake Park High School Learning Alternatives • Tubman Center • Upward Bound • Urban Leadership Academy • Women’s Advocates • WeMentor, Inc.

-Scroll down to read stories from people we have served
+Stories from people we have served

 We met Felicia at a workshop Stevie Ray was conducting for the Tubman Family Alliance.
 Felicia was in her forties, but her circumstances made her look older than her years.
 She and her two children were residents at the domestic abuse shelter, where Stevie had volunteered to teach communication skills.
 We had learned that domestic violence often involves the abuser removing all support for the victim by cutting them off from the outside world.
 As such, many of the women had no employment history or rental record, and also lacked the confidence and communication skills to get a job, apartment, or stand up to their abuser in court and fight for custody of their children.